 About my spiritual journey...

-I've been a spiritual seeker for 20 years.
+I was a spiritual seeker for over two decades.
 It started in my teenage years when, struggling with existential depression, I was fortunate to meet an extraordinary teacher, Swami Bodhananda Saraswati.
 Slowly, over the course of thousands of hours of discussion, I learned the fundamentals of Hindu mysticism, or Vedanta.

 That was just the beginning of my quest, however.
 I quickly learned that powerful mental and emotional obstacles kept me from fulfilling my spiritual potential.
 Over the course of the next decades, I discovered and worked through those obstacles through intense (and often very frustrating!) self-exploration, experimentation, and through the application of eastern and western philosophy, literature, and psychoanalysis.
 I've seen how the central mystical insight Vedanta presents interacts with these other fields in the context of personal spiritual obstacles.

 At a certain point, something clicked, and I discovered what I had been looking for.
 I realized who I was -- and just as importantly, who I was not.

 This is not to say that all mysteries were resolved.
 I do not believe that is possible or even desirable.
 Yet it became exquisitely clear that what I had been looking for in its deepest, most central, and necessary aspect was nothing less or other than my true nature.